klavinslab/enviro/README.md

 > `void omni_move_toward(double x, double y, double v=1)`<br>
 This method attepts to move the agent to the given (x,y) location.
 If something in the way, the agent will not get there.
 The robot simultaneously attempts to rotate so that it is pointing toward the target and also moves forward, going faster as its angular error is reduced.
 The optional argument is the desired velocity of rotation and forward motion. &#x246A; New in 1.1.

+Sensors
+---

+> `double sensor_value(int index)`<br>
+This method returns the value of the specificed index.
+It is the distance from the location of the sensor to the nearest object in the direction the sensor is pointing.
+The index refers to the position in the sensor list in the agent's JSON definition.

+> `std::vector<double> sensor_values()`<br>
+This method returns a list of all the sensor values, in the same order as the sensors appear in the agent's JSON definition.

+> `std::string sensor_reflection_type(int index)`<br>
+This method returns the name of object type the sensor of the specificed index is seeing.
+The index refers to the position in the sensor list in the agent's JSON definition. &#x246C; New in 1.3.

+> `std::vector<std::string> sensor_values()`<br>
+This method returns a list of all the sensor reflection types, in the same order as the sensors appear in the agent's JSON definition. &#x246C; New in 1.3.

 Collisions
 ---